Germany in the Eurovision Song Contest 1958

 Germany was represented at the Eurovision Song Contest 1958 with the song "Für zwei Groschen Musik", composed by Friedrich Meyer, with lyrics by Fred Rauch and Walter Brandin, and performed by Margot Hielscher.
-The German participating broadcaster on behalf of ARD, Westdeutscher Rundfunk (WDR), selected their entry through a national final.
+The German participating broadcaster on behalf of ARD, Nord- und Westdeutscher Rundfunkverband (NWRV), selected their entry through a national final.
 This was Hielscher's second consecutive Eurovision appearance for Germany.

 Before Eurovision

-National final
+Schlager 1958

-The national final was held on 6 February at the Kleine Westfalenhalle in Dortmund, hosted by Anaid Iplikjan and Kurt A. Jung.
-Twelve songs took part, with the winner being decided by a jury.
-Only two song titles with performers are currently confirmed: the winning song and "Die Braut der sieben Meere" by Lale Andersen.
-The remaining performers were: Evelyn Künnecke, Erni Bieler, Fred Bertelmann, Gitta Lind, Vico Torriani, John Paris, Margret Fürer, Georg Thomalla, Peter Lorenz, and Fred Weyrich.
+The national final Schlager 1958 was held on 20 January 1958 at the Kleine Westfalenhalle in Dortmund.
+The final was broadcast by NWRV on Deutsches Fernsehen at 20:40 CET (19:40 UTC), with a planned duration of 80 minutes.
+The director was Günther Hassert.
+The final was hosted by Anaid Iplicjian and Kurt A. Jung.
+Six ARD broadcasters nominated two songs each, with the exception of host NWRV (composed by NDR and WDR), which sent three songs, making a total of eleven entries.